Synout/desktop-automation-test/README.md

 ## Requirements

-- Python 3.7 or higher
+- Python 3.10 or higher
-- `pyautogui` library
-- `botcity-framework-core` library
+- `pyautogui` and `botcity-framework-core` library

 ## Installation